gflohr/Locale-XGettext/samples/Ruby/README.md

-***Important!*** **At the time of this writing, you have to install `Inline::Ruby` from the forked Github repository [https://github.com/gflohr/Inline-Ruby](https://github.com/gflohr/Inline-Ruby)! if you are using ruby 1.9 or newer!**
+***Important!*** **At the time of this writing, you have to install `Inline::Ruby` from the forked Github repository [https://github.com/gflohr/Inline-Ruby](https://github.com/gflohr/Inline-Ruby)! if you are using ruby 1.9 or newer or if you are using MacPorts!**

 You have to install the Perl mdoule `Inline::Ruby`.